beartype/beartype/doc/src/faq.rst

 #.
 A :pep:`563`\ -compliant **postponed type hint** (i.e., type hint unparsed by
    ``from __future__ import annotations`` back into a string that is the unqualified name of the current class) also resolves this.
-The only costs are codebase-shattering inefficiency and unreliability.
+The only costs are codebase-shattering inefficiency, non-deterministic fragility so profound that even Hypothesis_ is squinting, and the ultimate death of your business model.
 Only do this over the rotting corpse of :mod:`beartype`.
 This is...

    .. code-block:: python